 The following lists 20 fundamental C++ commands:

-This command lets you conduct input and output operations by including the Input/Output Stream (iostream) library.
+This command enables you to perform input and output tasks by incorporating the Input/Output Stream (iostream) library.

 Example